ibm-cloud-docs/speech-to-text/models.md

 To achieve the best recognition accuracy, you also need to consider the frequency content of your audio.
 For more information, see [Audio frequency](/docs/speech-to-text?topic=speech-to-text-audio-formats#frequency).
 {: tip}

 Table 1 lists the supported models for each language.
 If you omit the `model` parameter from a request, the service uses the US English broadband model, `en-US_BroadbandModel`, by default.

-Unless marked as *Beta*, all languages are generally available (*GA*) for production use.
+Languages labeled *Beta* are currently beta functionality.
+Beta languages might not be ready for production use and are subject to change.
+They are initial offerings that are expected to improve in quality with time and usage.
+All other languages are generally available (*GA*) for production use.
+{: beta}

 <table>
   <caption>Table 1.
 Supported language models</caption>